Jared Goff: Professional career

+Pre-draft

 In mid-February 2016, most analysts had Goff projected to be selected in the early first round of the draft, with the second overall pick of the Cleveland Browns being his most frequently predicted landing spot, or the San Francisco 49ers with the seventh overall pick.
 Despite not excelling at the physical tests at the NFL Scouting Combine, Goff still improved his draft stock with a strong showing in the positional drills.
 Goff also reportedly scored a 36 on his Wonderlic exam.

 Los Angeles Rams

+2016 season

-Goff was selected first overall by the Los Angeles Rams in the 2016 NFL Draft.
+Goff was selected first overall by the Los Angeles Rams in the 2016 NFL draft.
 The Rams had traded up in the first round and acquired the first pick from the Tennessee Titans.
 Goff was the second Rams quarterback to be taken first overall in six years; the Rams had selected Sam Bradford first overall six years earlier.

-2016 season: Rookie year
+Goff was the last first round pick made by the Rams until Jared Verse in 2024.

 On June 9, 2016, Goff signed a four-year deal worth $27.9 million in guaranteed money, including an $18.6 million signing bonus.

 On November 15, Goff was named the Rams' starting quarterback for the game against the Miami Dolphins after spending the first nine games as the backup to veteran quarterback Case Keenum.
 Goff started the final seven games of the season.
-On November 20, 2016, he made his professional debut and first NFL start against the Dolphins and completed 17-of-31 attempts for 134 yards in the 14–10 loss.
+On November 20, 2016, he made his professional debut and first NFL start against the Dolphins and completed 17 of 31 attempts for 134 yards in the 14–10 loss.
 The following week against the New Orleans Saints, he threw his first career touchdown on a 24-yard completion to wide receiver Tavon Austin in the first quarter and had his first career interception in the third quarter after being picked off by Saints safety Kenny Vaccaro.
-Goff finished the 49-21 road loss completing 20-of-32 completed passes for 214 yards, three touchdowns, and an interception in a 49–21 loss.
+Goff finished the 49–21 road loss completing 20 of 32 completed passes for 214 yards, three touchdowns, and an interception in a 49–21 loss.

-During a Week 14 42–14 loss to the Atlanta Falcons, Goff completed 24 of 41 passes for 235 yards and two interceptions.
+During a week-14 42–14 loss to the Atlanta Falcons, Goff completed 24 of 41 passes for 235 yards and two interceptions.
 He also had his first NFL rushing touchdown on a two-yard run in the fourth quarter.

 In his rookie season, Goff made seven starts.
 The Rams lost each of those games finishing with an overall record of 4–12.
-Goff completed 112-of-205 passes for 1,089 yards, five touchdowns, and seven interceptions to go along with 16 rushing yards and a touchdown.
+Goff completed 112 of 205 passes for 1,089 yards, five touchdowns, and seven interceptions to go along with 16 rushing yards and a touchdown.